AdminL3/Jugend-Forscht/data-collection/README.md

 ---

-## Important Note
+> [!NOTE]

-- This is only a part of the full project!
+> This is only a part of the full project!

-- The part, where we extract the Article Text
+> The part, where we extract the Article Text

-- View the whole Projekt at [Github](https://github.com/AdminL3/Jugend-Forscht/)
+> View the whole Projekt on [Github](https://github.com/AdminL3/Jugend-Forscht/)